Author

 Dion:

 It is unfortunate.
-My brother hasn’t raised rent since 2006 on some of his tenants and because they’re talking right control, he’s probably going to, but I would do 5% every other year.
+My brother hasn’t raised rent since 2006 on some of his tenants and because they’re talking rent control, he’s probably going to, but I would do 5% every other year.
 I even mentioned it from 2013 to 2020.
 I did 5% every other year.
 Now Washington wants to cap it at 7% per year.
 And since I won’t be able to do an adjustment for a black swan event, like a pandemic, like an insurance tripling because of fires in California, whatever is going to happen in the future, since I can’t do big adjustments, I’m forced to do 7% per year.
-So I would get on a $2,000 rental, a hundred dollars in two years
+So I would get on a $2,000 rental a hundred dollars more in two years

 Dave:

 Yeah, it has just been proven time and time and time again to have the opposite of the intended effect.
 So I am with you.
 I think it’s just very silly, but I think it is a really important point about this idea that, oh, certain places are landlord friendly, certain places are tenant friendly.
 First of all, people look at those on a state level and it’s not always the case.
 You should be looking at them at a metro or at least a local level.
 And then the other thing is just depends on your strategy.
 If you are a house flipper, being in a place where there’s constricted supply is probably going to be in your best benefit.
 But if you want to do build for rent, maybe being in a place where it’s easier to get permits makes sense to you.
 It really just depends on your strategy.
 And I think Dion makes a great point of thinking critically and actually just aligning his own beliefs to the places where he’s investing.
-All right, Dion, I think we have time for one more.
+All right.
+Deion, I think we have time for one more.
 Give us your last deism for the day.

 Dion: